-The ability to adjust the firmness of your mattress whenever you like is one big reason Sleep Number® Insiders love their bed.
+The ability to adjust the firmness of your mattress whenever you like is one big reason Sleep Number® Smart Sleepers love their bed.
 As your comfort needs change, your bed can change with you.

 Changes to your weight